seslezak/PML-Assignment-Repo/README.md

    4. spend more time getting to know the data set better and creating useful visualizations
    5. learn github
    6. play around more with different settings for cross-validation
+   7. find a method to present graphs using 3 axes
+   8. perform near zero variance analysis

 ####END